 goog.base), gets a modification time that matches the time it was compiled.

-Last-Modified date header for caching purposes.
+Last-Modified date header for caching is often useful, but was causing two problems here:

 To avoid these issues, I recommend removing the